 Kira Omelchenko, D.M.A.

-Upcoming guest conducting engagements include concerts with the Gwinnett Symphony Chamber Symphony and the Imperial Symphony Orchestra.
-Dr. Omelchenko has guest conducted at the Seasons Music Festival Orchestra in Yakima, Washington and with the Bulgarian State Opera.
+Recent guest conducting engagements include concerts with the Gwinnett Symphony Chamber Symphony (GA), the Imperial Symphony Orchestra (FL), the Seasons Music Festival Orchestra in Yakima, Washington, and with the Bulgarian State Opera.
 In 2015 Dr. Omelchenko was selected to participate in a conducting festival in St. Petersburg, Russia where she conducted the orchestra in the historic Mariinsky Theatre.
 Additional international conducting fellowships include studies in Vienna, Rotterdam and Amsterdam conservatories in the Netherlands and Bulgaria.

 D.M.A., Musical Arts, Orchestral Conducting, University of Iowa